Top 10 Epoxy Flooring Buyer FAQs

 One-day epoxy floors are marketed for speed, not durability.
 In most cases, these systems rely on a single fast-curing polyaspartic product applied in very thin coats to allow contractors to complete jobs quickly.

-While polyaspartics can perform well when used correctly, durable systems typically require multiple layers and a wear-resistant topcoat.
+While polyaspartics can perform well when used correctly, durable systems typically require multiple layers such as primer, high build epoxy coat and a wear-resistant topcoat.
 Thin, single-day applications prioritize contractor convenience — not long-term performance.

 The Truth About “100% Solids” Epoxy Claims